andrewigk/lift-locator/README.md

 You will need to create a new project on Google Cloud Platform and obtain OAuth 2.0 client credentials from the Google API Console: https://console.cloud.google.com/projectselector2/apis/dashboard?supportedpurview=project.
 You'll also need an API key from a Map tiles provider, such as MapTiler (which has a generous free tier): https://www.maptiler.com/

-Use Docker to build the backend and frontend respectively, passing these environment variables:
+Use Docker to run the compose files to build the environment to test on localhost.
+Will need an .env file in the backend and frontend respectively with the necessary data and fields as specified.
-Backend:
-MONGO_URI
-CLIENT_ID
-CLIENT_SECRET
-Frontend:
-VITE_MAP_STYLE
-VITE_CLIENT_ID